-Reactor-88 (aka Ryan Crippen) is a digital & traditional artist located in Los Angeles.
-While his interaction design job pays the bills, during his free time he enjoys hand-painting and designing his own art toys, 3D modeling, motion design, tinkering around with machinery & electronics, woodworking, DIY home improvement, and just being close to the water.
-He also enjoys spending time with his wife and three dogs, hanging out with friends, and riding his dirt & mountain bikes.
-He caught the vinyl art toy bug back in 2005 while on a mission to get back into traditional painting.
-His Spade-Skull and Totem toy designs are highly sought after by toy collectors and he has been a fixture in custom toy shows in the U.S. and abroad.
+Ryan Crippen (aka Reactor-88) is a digital & traditional artist located in Los Angeles.
+While his interaction design job pays the bills, during his free time he enjoys designing and hand-painting his own art toys.
+His other hobbies include 3D modeling, motion design, tinkering around with machinery & electronics, woodworking, and DIY home improvement.
+He also enjoys spending time with his wife and dogs, hanging out with friends, riding his motorcycles & mountain bikes, and just being close to the water.
+He caught the art toy bug back in 2005 while on a mission to get back into traditional painting.
+His Spade-Skull and Totem toy designs are highly sought after by toy collectors and he has been a fixture in toy shows & events in the U.S. and abroad.

 Frequently Asked Questions:

 - Q: Where did the name “Reactor-88” come from?
 Is it your grafitti/street name?

 A: I appreciate street art, but I have never been a grafitti artist.
 The name Reactor-88 spawned from a time when I was searching for a name for my portfolio website.
 The reactor part came from an abstract 3D digital art piece I created with a what I dubbed a mini reactor.
 Eighty-eight was an arbitrary addition just because it sounded too plain by itself- the number has no greater meaning other than it looks cool (like an infinity symbol) and sounded good together.